AedenG/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils

 All Manufacturing Lots:
-- The p-value = 0.06 and is above our significance level.
+- The p-value = 0.06 and is above our significance level (0.05).
 - We do not have sufficient evidence to reject the null hypothesis.

 <p align="left">